Costières de Nîmes AOC: White

 White wines account for about 4% of the AOC production.
 A small amount, approximately 5% of the total, of white wine is made from the Bourboulenc, Clairette blanc, Grenache blanc, Maccabéo, Rolle, Roussanne and Ugni blanc, maximum 30% varieties.
 The whites must be blended from a minimum of two varieties.
 Ugni blanc will be discontinued from the AOC with effect from and including the harvest of 2010.

 The whites are well balanced with aromas of flower and fruit, citrus, and occasionally apple and pear.

 They can be consumed alone or as an accompaniment to seafood and grilled fish.

 Rosé

 Some rosé is made as a by-product from the production of red wines, with the same permitted percentages of grape varieties, with a possible maximum of 10% of white grapes from the allowed varieties for the white wines.
 These are light and dry, traditionally well balanced and delicate.
-A wine for leisure as well as for the strict of meals of white meats and poultry, they are often drunk chilled, are refreshing, and can be consumed at any time of the day.
-Locally, it is often taken with light meals of salads, pasta, and pizza.
+Locally, it is often drunk with light meals of salads, pasta, and pizza.
 Rosé accounts for approximately 37% of the total production.

 The minimum decreed alcohol content for red, white and rosé is 11%.